create3000/x_ite/docs/_posts/components/Shape/TwoSidedMaterial.md

 The TwoSidedMaterial node belongs to the **Shape** component and its default container field is *material.* It is available since X3D version 3.2 or later.

+>Deprecated: This node is deprecated since X3D version 4.0.
+Future versions of the standard may remove this node.
+{: .prompt-danger }

 ## Hierarchy

 ```